Herbs and Feng shui, nature and harmony

 In the same way, each sector has an element that governs it: water, wood, fire, earth and metal.

-How to combine herbs and Feng shui?
+How to combine both?

 As each quadrant of Lo Shu corresponds to a different element, we will put herbs in the sectors that are represented by wood and fire.